 To be successful with your offer, you want to move on to determine the company’s unique selling proposition.

-Odds are, with all the competition in the marketplace, other businesses do exactly what your company does, making it extremely important to define a differentiation that sets your company apart from the competition.
+Oddly, with all the competition in the marketplace, other businesses do precisely what your company does, making it extremely important to define a differentiation that sets your company apart.

 Think, Why would someone order from your company versus your competitors?
 Define USP based on what your target customers are looking for.

-Although this was mentioned above, you want to make sure you dig really deep into your company's target market since many things will be affected by the audience, such as the product or services development, product features, USPs, price points, and many other marketing factors.
+Although this was mentioned above, you want to dig deep into your company’s target market since your audience will affect your offer, the product or services development, product features, USPs, price points, and many other marketing factors.

 5) Establish Your Goals and KPIs

-Just like with anything, you need to set your goals before you can begin.
+Set your goals.
+Like anything, you need to set your goals before you can begin.
 To measure if your marketing is successful or not, you need goals in place to measure and track.
-Set your goals.

 You want to set SMART goals for all of these.
 This means they must be specific, measurable, attainable, relevant, and time-bound.